MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-templates.md

 > [!NOTE]
 > This template is a preview offering.

-This template integrates with the Dynamics 365 Intelligent Order Management application and can be added to existing customer websites or used to create a new site.
+This template integrates with the Dynamics 365 Intelligent Order Management application.
+Add this template to an existing customer website or use it to create a new site.
 Customers can return their orders, view the status of their return request, view return history, and monitor their refund status.

 :::image type="content" source="media/dynamics365-templates/order-returns.png" alt-text="Order returns template landing page.":::